expo/expo/docs/pages/tutorial/platform-differences.md

 </SnackInline>

-On running the app in a web browser, you will get a similar output:
+On running the app in a web browser, we can now save a screenshot:

 <Video file="tutorial/web.mp4" />